 Ericksonian Hypnosis

-In fact, not only is it not following in Erickson’s work, but Erickson explicitly said that he did not want people to simply copy him.
+In fact, not only is "Ericksonian hypnosis" not following in Erickson’s work, but Erickson explicitly said that he did not want people to simply copy him.
 By all accounts, Erickson was indeed very good, but his actual achievements were not about technique, but in an intuitive understanding of cognitive schema and response sets.

 Erickson as Storyteller

 Erickson’s skill as a storyteller, and his understanding of narrative identity meant that he understood change in terms of story.
-Hilgard covered Erickson’s approach in Milton Erickson as Playwright and Director:
+This is most clearly seen in My Voice Will Go With You, a compilation of Erickson’s tales.

 Milton Erickson in his therapeutic practice can be characterized as a playwright who plans a little play for each patient and then leads that patient to accept and enact the assigned role.
 This arrangement permits him to be authoritarian as playwright and director by providing the staging and the strategy, while the patient then provides the tactics by carrying out the assignment in his or her own way.